-It is your responsibility to notify the Local Authority of any change of address in writing along with proof of your new address.
+It is your responsibility to notify the Local Authority of any change of address in writing or by emailing school.admissions@northtyneside.gov.uk along with proof of your new address i.e. copy of council tax statement.
 We cannot reserve places for pupils moving into a catchment area.
-Therefore if you have not exchanged contracts or have not signed a tenancy agreement (which must be 6 months or more and extends beyond the Autumn Term in 2014) we cannot use your new address to allocate a school place.
-Any school place offered would be on the assumption that your child will still be living at this address in September 2014.
-We may ask for supporting documentation if necessary.
+Therefore if you have not moved into your new address we cannot use that address to allocate a school place.